-Terms defined in the Law or the Rules, and not otherwise defined in clause 1.2.11.2, whether or not they appear in italics in these Procedures, have the meanings given to them in the Law or the Rules (as applicable).
+Terms defined in the Law or the Rules, and not otherwise defined in clause 1.2.1, whether or not they appear in italics in these Procedures, have the meanings given to them in the Law or the Rules (as applicable).

-If a provision of these Procedures is inconsistent with a provision of the Law or the Rules, the Law or the Rules (as the case may be) will prevail to the extent of the inconsistency.
+If a provision of these Procedures is inconsistent with a provision of the Law, the Rules or the National Energy Retail Law, the Law, Rules or National Energy Retail Law (as the case may be) will prevail to the extent of the inconsistency.

 References to time are references to Australian Eastern Standard Time.